 • National Park Service summary letter

-Here is a letter from the National Park Service dated July 8, 2013 in support of the Malibu anti-rodenticide Resolution – NPSLetter.
-It summarizes the situation, including the statement – “Our research suggests an interaction between anti-coagulant rodenticide exposure and death from mange and mange deaths resulting in the complete loss of bobcats from many open space areas in the Conejo Valley.”
+Here is a letter from the National Park Service dated July 8, 2013 for consideration of the Malibu anti-rodent poison Resolution – NPS Letter to Malibu.
+It summarizes the situation, including the statement – “Our research suggests an interaction between anti-coagulant rodenticide exposure and death from mange and mange deaths resulting in the complete loss of bobcats from many open space areas in the Conejo Valley.“

 It is imperative that we do our part to stop the use of poisons to control rodents and to prevent these poisons from killing other species that feed on them.